How to refund a transaction on PayPal?

 As a product seller, you should issue refunds if a customer is not satisfied with the content.
 It is, however, up to you and then later up to PayPal to judge if a customer should receive a refund.

 Tips on avoiding fraudulent refunds

 - If a buyer contacts you with a complaint or asking for a refund, don't ignore it.
-PayPal tends to resolve refund cases in favour of buyers (even more so for digital downloads), so it is in your own interest to keep attentive whether or not the refund is fraudulent.
+PayPal tends to resolve refund cases in favor of buyers (even more so for digital downloads), so it is in your interest to keep attentive whether or not the refund is fraudulent.

-Here's how you can issue a full or partial refund for up to 60 days after a payment was sent:
+Here's how you can issue a full or partial refund for up to 60 days after you received the payment from the customer:

 - Review your information to make sure you entered the correct refund amount and then click Issue Refund.

 - You can refund payments that are Completed, Pending, Cleared, or Uncleared.

 - To make sure the buyer isn’t credited twice for the same transaction you cannot refund a payment when there’s a credit card chargeback associated with that payment.